google/alligator2/test/README.md

    self.gmb_service = DataFiller()
    ```

+5. (Optional) If you want to generate reviews using GPT-2, make sure you set
+   the `USE_GPT2_FOR_REVIEWS` variable to `True`, and review/modify the
+   sentences in variable `GPT2_REVIEW_SEEDS`.
+These sentences will be used as
+   starting points for all the reviews generated using this model.
+As it is
+   using machine learning to generate reviews, you should expect it to take
+   longer than using the faker random text generator.

-5. (Optional) If you want the geo results to be valid, you can use the
+6. (Optional) If you want the geo results to be valid, you can use the
    [Geocoding
    API](https://developers.google.com/maps/documentation/geocoding/overview)
    to extract street addresses from random latlng coordinates.
 If you want
    to use this API, make sure you set the `USE_GOOGLE_MAPS` variable to `True`,